 I began keeping a journal of my exploits, December 31, 1989, writing in it compulsively as I sought answers.
-Music became a bigger part of my life as days passed, and my diary, like a map, would show me where I was going by noting where I had been.
+Music became a bigger part of my life as days passed and my diary, like a map, would show me where I was going by showing where I’d been.
 New Year’s Eve was also the night that I had my first and my last show with the worst band on the planet at an empty bar in Forest Falls, California.

 “Lights and smoke machines and tons of people…it’s gonna be incredible!”

 The rhythm section of the new band would consist of Art and myself.
 The heavily bearded Bob would play guitar—Bob was another high school friend of my dad’s.
 Bob’s daughter Beth would handle keyboards, while our leader and his girlfriend Debbie would take care of the vocals.

 It was a curious assortment—Bob being the only one who really knew what he was doing.
 Art, Beth and I were still beginners.
 And while we could cheat our way around a song, feeling the nuances like Braille, our singers belonged to the zip code of another dimension.
 Like a duet during a double root canal, their technique was the embodiment of catastrophe.
 At best, one could re-imagine a version of Sonny & Cher as devout noise terrorists.
 At worst, Dave and Debbie inhabited the vocal cords of the damned, drowning each other out in a cascade of lamentations.
 Sackcloth and ashes was all that kept them from becoming a Monty Python sketch.
 Me and Art, we couldn’t afford so much as a glance at one another while we played.